Historic Scotland

 Our Historic Scotland tour itinerary is designed for people who like to stop in an area for several days to explore at a slower pace.

-It gives you a mix of famous Scottish landmarks and quiet places where you can escape the crowds and touch the past.
+It includes famous Scottish landmarks such as Stirling Castle, Culloden, Loch Ness, Glenfinnan, and Glencoe, as well as quiet places where you can escape the crowds and touch the past.

 Allow a minimum of 7 days to drive this tour route.